Safe Streets Programs

 Beginning in 2018, the City began a unique partnership with local treatment providers to address gaps in services.
 The goal is to provide “treatment without delay” for individuals with substance-use disorder.
 Through partnerships with providers, the Diversion Center, and the Carnegie Resource Center, we have made huge strides in getting treatment without delay.

 If you or someone you know needs help with substance use disorder, you can find out more information about treatment here: www.Snohomishoverdoseprevention.com

 Everett is a charitable community.
 If you are looking for ways to support those in need, you can find out ways to do that here - Get Involved/Donate

-If you would like to directly support the Safe Streets programs, the best way to do that is to donate to the City’s SAFE STREETS FLEX FUND .
-That fund is used to address basic needs of individuals working with C.O.E.T.’s police embedded social workers while getting into treatment or housing.
+If you would like to directly support the Safe Streets programs, the best way to do that is to donate to the City’s SAFE STREETS Flex Fund.
+This fund helps address basic needs of individuals working with C.O.E.T.’s police embedded social workers while getting into treatment or housing.